pronovic/smartapp-sensortrack/DEVELOPER.md

 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
-- run tox: Run the Tox test suite used by the GitHub CI action
+- run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

-- run server: Run the REST server at localhost:8080
+- run build: Build artifacts in the dist/ directory
 - run database: Run the InfluxDB & Grafana servers via docker-compose
 - run release: Release a specific version and tag the code
-- run build: Build artifacts in the dist/ directory
+- run server: Run the REST server at localhost:8080
 ```

-For local testing, use `run influxdb` in one window and `run server` in another.
+For local testing, use `run database` in one window and `run server` in another.
 The standard local configuration is able to connect to the database.

 ## Integration with PyCharm